Skip to main content

 1. Take screenshots of all configuration pages in Magento Admin

-2. Export profile configurations if possible
+2. Export profile configurations if possible (note: these will need to be manually recreated in v1.0.0)

 3. Document custom integrations or modifications